Andy Murray’s career timeline: Grand Slams, Olympic Gold medals, topping the world rankings and everything in between

 In the weeks that followed, he made an official announcement that the Olympics would be his last event before retirement as he teamed up with Evans for a shot at a fourth career medal.

-Murray and Evans won their opening two matches for Team GB having saved multiple match points in two match tie-breaks, but in the quarter-final they eventually bowed out to American duo Taylor Fritz and Tommy Paul - brining an end to the Briton's career.
+Murray and Evans won their opening two matches for Team GB having saved multiple match points in two match tie-breaks, but in the quarter-final they eventually bowed out to American duo Taylor Fritz and Tommy Paul - bringing an end to the Briton's career.